spacetelescope/roman_datamodels/docs/roman_datamodels/datamodels/introduction.rst

 Each Roman data file type corresponds to a specific Roman datamodel for which there is a corresponding schema file for that datamodel.
-Any changes to the contents of the data file must be accompanied by corresponding changed to the schema.
+Any changes to the contents of the data file must be accompanied by corresponding changes to the schema.
 This ensures that the validation tools stay in sync with the file contents.